UPDATE: Legal Research in Mali

 - Fees and availability of legal assistance: Mali is a poor country and most people cannot afford to pay the fees for legal assistance.
 This also makes it hard for lawyers to build sustainable practices, as they need paying customers to do that.

-Paralegal services have been developed by civil society organizations to assist people, but these still remain limited in number and scope of services in relation to the demand of the population.
-Some programs have been designed and financed to further develop paralegal services to better meet the demands of the population.
+A myriad of projects and initiatives have worked on the strengthening access to justice in the last 20 years.
+Still, it remains unclear to what extent this has resulted in a better legal position for the people in Mali.
+It would be important to assess this through independent research, which should concentrate on measuring impact and not focus too much on storytelling as these can often only provide limited evidence for such change.
+Paralegal services have been developed by civil society organizations to assist people, but these still remain limited in number and scope of services in relation to the demands of the population.
+Some programs have been designed and financed to further develop paralegal services to better meet the demands of the population, which will hopefully result in a better legal position for the people in Mali.

 The law N°02-054/of 16 December 2002 on judiciary regulations lists the rights, privileges and duties of magistrates, of which the scope of application changed after the revision of the law on the judicial organization 2011-037/AN-RM of 16 July 2011.
 It is important to note that both judges (sitting) and the prosecution (standing) magistrates are subject to this law.

 Safeguards include that the Council of the Judiciary decides on transfers, promotions, disciplinary actions and dismissals of magistrates and adds that magistrates should not be attacked or blocked in the exercise of their duties.
 Obligations include the acceptance that their office is incompatible with paid political activities, but can engage in research, literary and artistic activities.
-Magistrates are allowed to teach, but with the previous approval of the Minister of Justice,.
+Magistrates can teach, but with the previous approval of the Minister of Justice.
 The law further includes sections on holidays, recruitment, appointment, positions, activities and justified absences, salaries, disciplinary regime, promotions, termination of (active) service as a magistrate.

 Ethics are defined as the body of rules that governs the activities and the behavior of the members of a profession.
 Independence of the judiciary is stated as an indispensable condition for an impartial judiciary.
 And these two elements are repeated in a number of articles in the ethics code.
 The code is set up as an instruction to the executive branch in the Constitution, but also to individual members of the judiciary.
 Individual magistrates have to respect the independence of the judicial branch and promote measures that guarantee and develop it further.
 That includes the individual responsibility of the magistrate to protect the independence of the judiciary and that all attempts to influence his decisions must be dismissed.
 The law states that members of the judiciary will be defended against threats and unjustified pressures and becomes liable to pay damages if it fails to effectively protect the individual magistrate.